OctopusDeploy/docs/docs/infrastructure/deployment-targets/ssh-targets/calamari-on-ssh-targets.md

 ## Calamari on Mono {#mono-calamari}

-[Calamari](/docs/api-and-integration/calamari.md) can execute on the [Mono framework](http://www.mono-project.com/), allowing Octopus to deploy via SSH to \*nix operating systems.
+[Calamari](/docs/api-and-integration/calamari.md) can execute on the [Mono framework](http://www.mono-project.com/), allowing Octopus to deploy via SSH to Linux operating systems.

 Version **3.10** or greater of Mono is required; however, we recommended a minimum of version **4.8.0**.